 Graeme Souness was at the Manchester United and Chelsea games and he had a word with David Speedie to see if I might be interested in going to Rangers.

 Your stats were good and you had settled well at Watford.
-So it is a surprised to see you moved.
+So it is a surprise to see you moved.

 I think me going to Rangers was a good deal all round.
 I was able to go and play in European competitions and Watford would get more money for me than they paid.
 So it wasn’t a case of me wanting to leave, more a really good opportunity to go.

 I really enjoyed living around the place and we were just starting to make a home and family, but Rangers was a good opportunity.

 Why did it not work out so much at Rangers?

 I played in the first few games and scored a couple of goals, but then I ruptured a load of ligaments and was in a cast for three months.
 When I came back I was on the bench and getting on here and there.
 They then went and got other people in.
 So it was an injury that threw me out of the team.